Your Medical Information

 The sharing of types of sensitive personal information is strictly controlled by law.
 Anyone who receives information from us is also under a legal duty to keep it confidential.
 Any disclosure of your medical records to a third party will only be done after signed consent to a specific instruction by yourself.

-Your Personal Data
+Data Protection: Your Personal Data is Safe

 For more information about your personal data and how it is processed, please see the following page: